NotPentium/NFS_ElectronicsTeamToolbox/Valkyrie/oscillatorCircuitDesign/oscillatorDesignTheory.md

+# Negative-Resistance Oscillator Principles

+An oscillation loop consists of two branches:

+- The active branch, composed of the oscillator, initiates and builds up the oscillation until it reaches a stable phase.
+It compensates for losses in the passive branch.
+- The passive branch is mainly composed of the resonator, two load capacitors, and parasitic capacitances.

+When the oscillator part is correctly biased, maintaining a stable oscillation requires its transconductance to equal the passive branch conductance.

+During startup, the oscillator transconductance must be higher than a multiple of the conductance of the passive part to maximize the possibility of building up oscillation.
+Excessive oscillator transconductance can saturate the loop, causing startup failure.

+To ensure successful startup:
+- The ratio between negative resistance and the crystal maximal equivalent series resistance must be > 5 for HSE oscillators and > 3 for LSE oscillators.

 # Introduction to Pierce Oscillators

+A Pierce oscillator is an electronic circuit used for generating stable and accurate sinusoidal signals, commonly in crystal oscillator applications.
+Named after physicist George W. Pierce, it relies on a crystal resonator and a feedback network with load capacitance to achieve precise frequency generation.
->Load Capacitance
+## Load Capacitance

-The load capacitance is the terminal capacitance of the circuit connected to the crystal oscillator.
-This value is determined by the external capacitors CL1 and CL2, and the stray capacitance of the printed circuit board and connections (Cs).
-For the frequency to be accurate, the oscillator circuit must show the same load capacitance to the crystal as the one the crystal was adjusted for.
-Frequency stability requires that the load capacitance be constant.
-The external capacitors CL1 and CL2 are used to tune the desired value of CL.
-The following equation give the expression of CL [insert equation here].
+Load capacitance (C_L) is the terminal capacitance of the crystal oscillator circuit, determined by external capacitors CL1 and CL2 and stray capacitance (Cs).
+Frequency accuracy requires the oscillator circuit to exhibit the same load capacitance as adjusted for the crystal.
+Frequency stability mandates constant load capacitance.
+External capacitors CL1 and CL2 tune the desired value of C_L.

->Oscillator Transconductance
+## Oscillator Transconductance

-To make the oscillation start and reach a stable phase, the oscillator must provide sufficient gain to compensate for the loop losses and to provide the energy for the oscillation buildup.
-When the oscillation becomes stable, the power provided to the oscillator and the one it dissipates in the loop are equal.
-Due to the tolerances on passive components, the ratio between oscillator gain and oscillation loop critical gain cannot just exceed 1.
-This would induce a too long oscillator startup time, and even prevent the oscillator from starting up.
+For oscillation to start and reach a stable phase, the oscillator must provide sufficient gain to compensate for loop losses and support oscillation buildup.
+The ratio between oscillator gain and oscillation loop critical gain must not exceed 1 due to passive component tolerances, as it would result in a prolonged startup time or prevent startup.

-	>If the oscillation loop maximal critical crystal transconductance parameter (Gm_crit_max) is specified, ensure that it is greater than the oscillation loop critical gain (gmcrit).
+- If the oscillation loop maximal critical crystal transconductance parameter (Gm_crit_max) is specified, ensure it is greater than the oscillation loop critical gain (gmcrit).
-	>If the oscillator transconductance parameter (gm) is specified, make sure that the gain margin ratio (gainmargin) is bigger than 5.
+- If the oscillator transconductance parameter (gm) is specified, ensure the gain margin ratio (gainmargin) is > 5.

-The gain margin ratio is determined by the formula gainmargin = gm / gmcrit, where :
-	>gm is the oscillator transconductance specified in the STM32 datasheet.
-	>gmcrit is defined as the minimal transconductance required to maintain a stable oscillation.gmcrit is computed from oscillation loop passive components parameters.
+The gain margin ratio is determined by the formula: gainmargin = gm / gmcrit, where gm is the oscillator transconductance specified in the STM32 datasheet, and gmcrit is the minimal transconductance required for stable oscillation, computed from oscillation loop passive components parameters, assuming CL1=CL2.
-Assuming CL1=CL2, [insert equation].

-#Drive Level
+# Drive Level

-The drive level is the power dissipated in the crystal.
-It must be limited, otherwise the quartz crystal can fail, because of excessive mechanical vibrations.
-The maximum drive level is specified by the crystal manufacturer.
-The drive level is given by [ins EQ] , IQ is the current flowing through the crystal in RMS
+The drive level is the power dissipated in the crystal, and it must be limited to prevent quartz crystal failure due to excessive mechanical vibrations.
+The maximum drive level is specified by the crystal manufacturer and is given by [insert equation], with IQ being the current flowing through the crystal in RMS.

-#External Resistor
+# External Resistor

-The role of this resistor is to limit the drive level of the crystal.
-With CL2, it forms a low-pass filter that forces the oscillator to start at the fundamental frequency and not at overtones.
-If the power dissipated in the crystal is higher than the value specified by the crystal manufacturer, the external resistor RExt becomes mandatory.
-If the power dissipated in the selected quartz is lower than the drive level specified by the crystal manufacturer, the insertion of RExt is not recommended.
+The external resistor (RExt) limits the crystal's drive level, forming a low-pass filter with CL2 to start the oscillator at the fundamental frequency.
+RExt becomes mandatory if the power dissipated in the crystal exceeds the specified value by the crystal manufacturer.
+If the power dissipated in the selected quartz is lower than the specified drive level, the insertion of RExt is not recommended.

-An initial estimation of RExt is obtained by considering the voltage divider formed by RExt and CL2.
-Thus, the value of RExt is equal to the reactance of CL2, [ins EQ].

-After calculating RExt, it is recommended to recalculate the gain margin, [ins EQ].
+An initial estimation of RExt is obtained by considering the voltage divider formed by RExt and CL2, equal to the reactance of CL2 [insert equation].
+After calculating RExt, it is recommended to recalculate the gain margin [insert equation].

-#Startup Time
+# Startup Time

-This is the time required by the oscillation to start and then build up, until it reaches a stable oscillation phase.
-If the oscillator is paired with a quartz-crystal resonator characterized by its high Q-factor, the startup time is higher when ceramic resonators are used.
-The higher the crystal nominal frequency, the lower the startup time.
+The startup time is the duration required for the oscillation to start and build up until reaching a stable phase.
+If the oscillator is paired with a quartz-crystal resonator characterized by a high Q-factor, startup time is higher when ceramic resonators are used.
+The crystal's nominal frequency inversely affects startup time.

-Startup problems usually arise because the gain margin is not properly dimensioned, either by CL1 and CL2 being too small or too large, or by the ESR being too high.
+Startup problems usually arise due to improperly dimensioned